Sprytile/SprytileDocs/docs/quick-start.md

 !!! info "Tile Picker"

     You can pick tiles from your scene like in Photoshop.
-Hold down the `alt` key and select a tile from the scene with a left mouse click.
+Hold down the `Alt` key and select a tile from the scene with a left mouse click.

 ## Paint Mode ##